openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

 In the example above, the requested `nonce` value is included as the `challenge` and `client_id` as the `domain` value in the proof of the Verifiable Presentation.

+## Sending VP Token using Response Mode "direct_post"

+### Protection of the Response URI

+The Verifier SHOULD protect its Response Endpoint from inadvertent requests by using the value of the `state` Authorization Request Parameter as access token for the request.
+It MAY also use JARM [@!JARM] to authentcate the originator of the request.

+### Without Redirect URI {#session-binding}

+When using the response mode `direct_post` without the further protection provided by the redirect URI, there is no session context for the Verifier to detect replay attempts across sessions.
+Therefore the Verifier cannot implement the `nonce` binding as required in (#preventing-replay), but it MUST nevertheless enforce the audience restriction as required in (#preventing-replay).

+It is RECOMMENDED for the Verifiers to implement mechanisms to strengthen such binding.
+For more details on possible attacks and mitigations see [@I-D.ietf-oauth-cross-device-security].

+### With Redirect URI {#security_consideration_direct_post_same_device}

+#### Preventing Replay

+The additional redirect after the HTTP Post request to the Response URI enables the Verifier to use the `nonce` value as described in (#preventing-replay) to detect replay attempts.
+In order to implement that, the Verifier (when processing the redirect), obtains the response data from its backend hosting the Response URI, extracts the Verifiable Presentations and verifies the `nonce` binding.
+The identifier used to lookup the response data is at the discretion of the Verfier.
+This specification recommends to use data encoded in the `state` Authorization Request parameter for that purpose.
+This ensures the respective data is available at the Response URI and the Redirect URI in a format controlled by the Verifier.

+#### Preventing Session Fixation

+Even though the redirect directly enables detection of replay attempts, an attacker might also launch a session fixation attack on the flow.
+He would start the process at a device under his control, capture the Authorization Request and relay it to the device of a victim.
+The attacker would then periodically try to conclude the process, which would cause the Verifier on his device to try to fetch and verify the Authorization Response.
+As the session binding would be correct in this case (the `nonce` was choosen and stored by his Verifier instance), this process would succceed, whereas the check in the Verfier on the victim's device would fail.

+To prevent session fixation attacks, the Verifier MUST include a transaction specific secret into the Redirect URI returned by it Response URI.
+This specification RECOMMENDS the parameter name `response_code`.
+The Verifier's backend MUST require the frontend to pass the respective Response Code when fetching the Authorization Response.

+The design of the interactions between the different components of the Verifier is at the discretion of the Verifier since it does not affect the interface between the Verifier and the Wallet.
+In order to support implementers, this specification proposes the following reference design that is inspired by the way the Authorization Code flow [@!RFC6749] works in conjunction with PKCE [@!RFC7636]:

+1. The Verifier creates a transaction specific secret `secret` and hashes it with a suitable hashing algorithm.
+2. The Verifier sends the hashed secret as `state` parameter value with the authorization request.
+3. The Wallet will send the `state` value with the request to the Response URI.
+4. The Verifier (Backend) stores the response data (linked to the `state` value) and creates a fresh response code that it also links with the respective response data.
+5. The Verifier (Backend) returns the Redirect URI, which contains the Response Code as `response_code` parameter.
+6. The Verifier (Frontend) receives the Request and extracts the `response_code` parameter.
+7. The Verifier (Frontend) sends the `response_code` and the transaction specific secret `secret` to its backend with the request initating the processing of the Authorization Response.
+8. The Verifier (Backend) checks whether `response_code` and the hash of `secret` is associated with any of the response data packages it has stored.
+9. If this check succeeds, the transaction continues with the processing of the respective response data.
+Otherwise, the transaction is aborted.

 ## Validation of Verifiable Presentations